Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Can I drive with a suspended license in New Jersey?
+How can I drive with a suspended license in New Jersey?

-No, New Jersey law does not allow driving with a suspended license.
+New Jersey law does not allow driving with a suspended license.
 If you get caught doing so, you’ll receive a $500 fine plus $250 surcharge for up to three years with an additional license suspension of six months.

 Each offense after the first receives a steeper fine, surcharge, insurance points and jail time.
 That includes insurance points, a $750 fine, $250 surcharge and up to five days in jail for a second offense.
 The third time, you’ll receive points, a $1,000 fine, $250 surcharge and up to 10 days in jail.